 - Temple losing to Maryland?
 The Big East stinks.

 - Rutgers at South Florida on Thursday night?
 The Big East stinks.

 - The NFL replacement refs are ruining the game.
 Uh, sure why not.
 The Big East stinks.

 It almost doesn’t matter what you are talking about.
 Somebody will likely find a way to rip on the Big East conference, whether it is a fair criticism or not.

-We also take a couple moments to discuss the success of the Louisville Cardinals, the preseason favorites in the Big East, the rise and maturation of Teddy Bridgewater as well as a couple games involving Big East teams (Rutgers @ Arkansas, Louisville @ Florida International and Temple @ Penn State).
+We also take a couple of moments to discuss the success of the Louisville Cardinals, the preseason favorites in the Big East, the rise and maturation of Teddy Bridgewater as well as a couple of games involving Big East teams (Rutgers @ Arkansas, Louisville @ Florida International, and Temple @ Penn State).

 Have a listen to the podcast below, then make sure you are subscribed to iTunes, and following the show on getting Glue!
 Follow Ennis on Twitter @Mengus22 (follow me @KevinOnCFB).

 And don’t forget, this podcast can be heard at any time on Stitcher Radio (and click here for a promo code to get started and a chance to win $100)!